Long Island Homeworks, general contractor in Hicksville NY

 2. HVAC strategy.
 Extend existing ($8k) vs. new dedicated second-floor zone ($18k) vs. whole-house replacement ($28k).

 3. Staircase placement.
 A new staircase inside the footprint eats first-floor square footage.
-An exterior-added staircase bump-out runs $22k–$38k.
+An exterior-added staircase bump-out typically runs $22k–$38k.

 4. Roof pitch match.
 Matching the original ranch pitch is cheap.
 Going steeper for volume ceilings adds structural cost.